A-Guldborg/Security/proj2/report.md

 After generating the `.pem`-files, run the program with `python3 .\main.py`

+This will give a terminal output for multiple threads.
+Each client will announce:
+- their secret value (for debugging, ofc!)
+- Every value they send and the target port
+- The aggregate sum of the received values plus their own share

+Likewise, the hospital announces when they receive a value and when they have calculated the aggregate sum.

+Lastly, the God of TLS announces the three (secret) heights and their sum (for easy debugging purposes, ofc!)

 ## Building blocks

+### Threads

+To be easy to run the program, I have defined a main file which handles creating threads for one hospital and three clients, and once they host a server, then the main program also asks all three clients to start the aggregate computing algorithm.
+To utilize threads I use the `threading` module.

+Likewise, hosting servers happens on threads (so a thread starts a client, but the client thread spawns a new thread hosting the server).
+The server-hosting threads are responsible to listen for incoming communications, such that we do not need to consider the order of who sends values when.

+By having threads only accept one incoming connection (socket) at a time, and closing this connection before accepting a new, then the program is thread-safe by not trying to read and/or write to the aggregate values/shares that they receive during the algorithm.

 ### TLS

+Using the `ssl` and `socket` modules from python, my solution implements the TLS protocol.
+TLS ensures encryption, authentication and integrity, though by using self-signing certificates the "authentication" part is not quite true - only in the context of our own certificate chain (which has length 1).
+As we host all clients on the same machine, for practical reasons the solution only uses one pair of certificate and key files but in a real world example on an actually distributed network over the internet would have had seperate pairs for each node (i.e. each client and hospital).

+To create a socket in python for hosting with TLS, we create a standard socket and an sslcontext with the `ssl.PROTOCOL_TLS_SERVER` protocol and our certificate/key pair.
+Finally we use the sslcontext to wrap "around" the socket, such that we now have a socket that uses TLS.

+To create a socket to be used for connecting to a server, we also create a standard socket that we can connect to the host server, and where the context is similar to the server-context but also specifying that we do not care about the servername and verification of the certificate (thus allowing self-signed certificates) before wrapping the socket in the TLS client protocol.

+Then we can use the standard features of the socket library to send and receive values as data.

 ### Aggregate Computing (Secure Multiparty Communication)